pandas-dev/pandas/doc/source/io.rst

                                     tz='US/Central'))
      build_table_schema(s_tz)

-- Periods are converted to timestamps before serialization, and so have the same behavior of being converted to UTC.
-In addition, periods will contain and additional field ``freq`` with the period's frequency, e.g. ``'A-DEC'``
+* Periods are converted to timestamps before serialization, and so have the same behavior of being converted to UTC.
+In addition, periods will contain and additional field ``freq`` with the period's frequency, e.g. ``'A-DEC'``.

   .. ipython:: python